bboysun/springcloud/readme.md

   It can count successful calling, lost cases and so on.
 And we can build a dashboard to monitor application easily.
 * Fifthly, zuul component uses as gateway module to help our project receiving requests.
 It's unified entrance.
 Zuul can easily manage requests.
+* Sixthly，spring cloud stream can help us to access message queue middleware quickly and safely.
 * to be continue...